Bengaluru hostel murder case: Accused arrested from Madhya Pradesh - www.lokmattimes.com

 Bengaluru hostel murder case: Accused arrested from Madhya Pradesh

-Bengaluru, July 27 Karnataka Police have nabbed the killer in the sensational murder case of a 24-year-old reported ...
+Bengaluru, July 27 Karnataka Police on Saturday said that they have arrested the killer in the murder case ...

-Bengaluru, July 27 Karnataka Police have nabbed the killer in the sensational murder case of a 24-year-old reported from Bengaluru in a PG hostel in the upscale Koramangala locality.
+Bengaluru, July 27 Karnataka Police on Saturday said that they have arrested the killer in the murder case of a 24-year-old woman from Madhya Pradesh.

-The special teams, which had launched a hunt for him, have arrested the accused identified as Abhishek from Madhya Pradesh, sources confirmed on Saturday.

-Abhishek, who had stabbed the deceased Kriti Kumari to death with a knife on the night of July 23, had fled to Madhya Pradesh and was hiding there and he had switched off his mobile phone.

-The deceased Kriti Kumari, a native of Bihar, was working at a private company.
+DCP (South East) Sara Fathima identified the accused as Abhishek, who was arrested from Raisen district in Madhya Pradesh.

+“The accused has been produced before the court and we have sought police custody to conclude the further investigation,” DCP Sara Fathima stated.

+“Her brother was staying in Bengaluru and worked at the ITPL tech park,” the DCP said.

 The preliminary probe has revealed that the murderer is Abhishek, a native of Bhopal in Madhya Pradesh.
+The deceased Kriti Kumari, a native of Kesar Nagar in Bihar, was working at a private company.

+Abhishek stabbed the deceased Kriti Kumari to death with a knife on the night of July 23, had fled to Madhya Pradesh and was hiding there.
+He had switched off his mobile phone.

 Abhishek was in a relationship with Kriti Kumari’s friend and colleague.
-Abhishek’s girlfriend hailed from Maharashtra.
+Abhishek’s girlfriend hails from Maharashtra.

+Abhishek used to visit the PG hostel and often travelled to Bengaluru from Bhopal to date his girlfriend.
+The relationship soured between them after the victim’s friend avoided him.

 Enraged by this, Abhishek came to the PG hostel where Kriti was staying on Tuesday night and committed the crime.